Mimosa Hostilis Seeds, 'Jurema' plant, Brazil

 NOTE: Our most recent large import order of just mimosa seeds was confiscated and destroyed by the US Customs in Feb.
 Item may not be available, pending import restrictions....

 Special Germination Instructions:

 Improve germination three to six fold by mimicking the effects of a forest fire.
 Seeds lie dormant for years waiting for a forest fire event.
 Germination is only 15% without scarification, OR, over 90% with seed scarification.
 So always do the following:

 Mimosa seeds need fire scarification.

-Place seeds in a jar with wood smoke for four hours, then pour boiling water on the seeds for ten minutes (you can skip the smoke, but not the heat treatment).
+Place seeds in a jar with wood smoke for four hours, then pour near boiling water on the seeds for two minutes (you can skip the smoke, but not the heat treatment).
 Plant in rich, warm soil with a bit of wood ash, keep humidity high (use a humidity dome if needed), and water daily.
 Once sprouted, remove the humidity dome to prevent damping off and mold issues; keep air moving.

 Afternoon shade or filtered light is best.
 A tall trellis or scorched trees may needed for support, but can be pruned into many shapes.

 Vines can grow an inch per day.
 NO FROST!
 Tropical plant with thorns.

 Photo Notes: One photo of the mimosa stem is from a plant that I grew.
 The mimosa hostilis tree is from a WBTC customer in Texas who grew this five-year-old tree from one of my seeds, the one surviving plant from a pack of 20 original seeds.
 He said it has survived several frosts and a major hurricane.
 It flowered in the fifth year.
 Mimosa can be pruned to adapt to different shapes and environments, into a trellised vine or a compact bush or even a small tree.
 Normally they climb straight up.